National University of Study and Research in Law: Admissions

 Admissions to NUSRL are done through the Common Law Admission Test (CLAT).
 Student preference shows that the university is faring well in the league of National Law Universities and remains a priority amongst the newly open National Law Universities.

 Undergraduate

 NUSRL offers undergraduates a five-year integrated B.A.LL.B(Hons). program which, upon completion, qualifies the student to sit for the bar to practice law in India.

 The program is a mix of relevant social science subjects and law subjects.
 The time span for the course is 5 years divided into 10 semesters.
 In the first two years, the law student attends courses on English, Political Science, Philosophy, Economics, Sociology, Psychology and Legal History alongside standard legal subjects, such as Law of Torts, Law of Contracts, Constitutional law, Family Law, Criminal Law and Civil Procedure.
 In the latter three the curriculum consists majorly of legal subjects.

 Postgraduate

-At the postgraduate level, the university offers one-year LL.M and two-year Ph.D. programms, for which the admission is through an entrance test, group discussion and oral test conducted by the university.
+At the postgraduate level, the university offers one-year LL.M and two-year Ph.D. programms, for which the admission is through CLAT PG, entrance test group discussion and oral test conducted by the university for PHD programme.